 Does Depression Cause Anger?

-People with depression symptoms often exhibit symptoms of overt or suppressed anger.4 For one, their depression may make them feel upset with themselves.
-In addition, depression can make it challenging to cope and reconcile anger.
-If you lack the energy or motivation to use healthy coping skills, difficult emotions can quickly compound and become overwhelming.
+People with depression often exhibit symptoms of overt or suppressed anger.4 For one, their depression may leave them feeling upset with themselves.
+In addition, depression can make it challenging to cope with and reconcile anger.
+Difficult emotions can quickly compound and become overwhelming if you lack the energy or motivation to use healthy coping skills.

-However, in mental health, it’s far too simplistic to assume that one condition causes another symptom or issue.
-Instead, it’s better to assume that there is likely a correlation, and many confounding variables may contribute to this relationship.
-In this case, depression may trigger more anger, and unresolved anger might exacerbate depression.
+However, it’s far too simplistic to assume that depression makes you angry.
+Instead, it’s better to suppose that a correlation and confounding variables may contribute to this relationship.
+Depression may trigger more anger, and unresolved anger might exacerbate depression.

 Brain Chemistry